Cardiothoracic Surgery-Integrated & 4/3 Programs

 Applicants must be a graduate of a US or Canadian medical school accredited by the Liaison Committee on Medical Education (LCME), a graduate of a US college of osteopathic medicine accredited by the American Osteopathic Association (AOA), or an International Medical Graduate that fits the criteria below.
 Canadian applicants should contact the Canadian Residents Matching Service.

 Eligible applicants will be considered based on their individual preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
-In order for Program Leadership and Cardiothoracic Surgery faculty to effectively review applications and select candidates for interviews, in addition to the ERAS application the following items are required:
+For Program Leadership and Cardiothoracic Surgery faculty to effectively review applications and select candidates for interviews, in addition to the ERAS application the following items are required:

 - Completion of USMLE Step 1 and Step 2 CK exams